uikit/uikit-site/docs/pages/lightbox.md

 ### Keyboard interaction

-The lightbox gallery can be accessed through keyboard using the following keys.
+The lightbox gallery can be accessed through the keyboard using the following keys.

 - The <kbd>left/right arrow</kbd> keys navigate through the slides.
 If the focus is on the last slide, it moves to the first slide.
 - The <kbd>home</kbd> or <kbd>end</kbd> keys move the focus to the first or last slide.